 Growth in Hunters Creek started in earnest a couple of decades later, during the 1950s and 60s.
 The completion of the I-10 and Houston's housing boom led to developers building subdivisions and homes for upper-middle-class families along the Buffalo Bayou.

 During this period, Houston was looking to expand its borders to include unincorporated neighborhoods.
 Looking to prevent annexation and preserve residential zoning, Hunters Creek, along with 5 other villages, petitioned for incorporation.

 In 1954, Hunters Creek was incorporated with a mayor-alderman type of government.
 By the mid-1960s, Hunters Creek Village had a school and a church.

 From 1960 to 1980, the village's population almost doubled, from 2,478 to 4,580.

-Forbes lists Hunters Creek as one of the "Top Suburbs to Live Well” in 2008.
-In 2010, a BusinessWeek study named Hunters Creek Village as the most expensive suburb in Texas.
+Forbes lists Hunters Creek as one of the "Top Suburbs to Live Well".
+A BusinessWeek study named Hunters Creek Village the most expensive suburb in Texas.

 Among the most expensive neighborhoods in west Houston, Hunters Creek features gated subdivisions, upscale homes, and grand estates.